Venezuela: Building Unity to Challenge Oppression with Hasler Iglesias

 I am one of those 7 million people who had to leave everything behind to look abroad for what Venezuela denied us.

-It would be naïve to expect that.
+It would be naïve to expect differently.

-I started by talking about my family’s migration story, and I’ve ended by talking about my own exile experience.
+I started by talking about my family’s migration story, and I ended by talking about my own exile experience.
 It’s said that history is cyclical… but we cannot let 30 million Venezuelans continue suffering in this cycle.
 We must fight for democracy in Venezuela.

 Speakers and Participants